-Because occupations involving physical labor dominate the local economy, Amargosa Valley is generally considered to be a blue-collar town.
-54.42% of the Amargosa Valley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Amargosa Valley, you'll notice that it is more blue-collar than most other communities in America.
+54.42% of Amargosa Valley’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Amargosa Valley is a town of sales and office workers, farmers, fishers, or foresters, and construction workers and builders.
 There are especially a lot of people living in Amargosa Valley who work in farm management occupations (23.36%), office and administrative support (18.81%), and food service (10.23%).

 You will also find that a lot of people in Amargosa Valley work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.

-The percentage of people in Amargosa Valley with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.50% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Amargosa Valley is quite a bit lower than the national average among all cities of 21.84%: just 12.50% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Amargosa Valley in 2010 was $21,457, which is lower middle income relative to Nevada and the nation.
 This equates to an annual income of $85,828 for a family of four.
 However, Amargosa Valley contains both very wealthy and poor people as well.